UK Conservatives' Brexit talks with Labour 'constructive and detailed'

 LONDON (Reuters) - Talks held on Tuesday between Britain’s Conservative government and the opposition Labour Party aimed at breaking the impasse over Brexit were “constructive and detailed”, a Downing Street spokesman said.

 “Today’s meeting was constructive and detailed.
-The teams have agreed to meet again for follow-up talks tomorrow afternoon, recognizing the need to resolve the current Brexit deadlock in Parliament,” the spokesman said.
+The teams have agreed to meet again for follow-up talks tomorrow afternoon, recognising the need to resolve the current Brexit deadlock in Parliament,” the spokesman said.

 Reporting by Elizabeth Piper; Writing by James Davey; Editing by Frances Kerry